M-o-a-T/moat/doc/spec_aa.rst

   If a registration with a randomized serial# fails, or looks in any way suspicous, a client *must* re-register with a new random serial.

+  In an ACK this bit tells the client that its address is Limited.
+  This means that if the device sleeps, it must acquire a new client address upon wake-up, it may not assume that any connections are still valid.
+Also this changes which poll broadcasts the device responds to.

 * bit 5: unconfigured